 And may the grace of the Torah rhythm dance in your soul.

-This is the day that the LORD has made— let us exult and rejoice on it.
+This is the day that God has made — let us exult and rejoice on it.